Flabbergastion/flask-authenticating-users-lab/README.md

-# Lab: Authenticating Users
+# Lab: Authenticating Users ✅ COMPLETED

 ## Scenario

-In this lab, we'll continue working on the blog site from the last lab and set up a basic login feature.
+In this lab, we've successfully implemented a basic login feature for the blog site from the previous lab.
+The authentication system allows users to log in, log out, and maintain their session across page refreshes.

 ## Tools & Resources